 Down Payment: Depending on your credit history and other factors, you'll need to make a down payment ranging from 3 - 20% of the purchase price of your home.
 Take the time to learn more about down payment options, Private Mortgage Insurance (PMI) and down payment assistance programs.

-Closing Costs, also called settlement fees: These costs (also called settlement fees) are incurred as part of the homebuying process.
-These are fees charged by people representing your purchase, including your lender, real estate agent, and other third parties involved in the transaction.
-Generally, closing costs range between 2 - 5% of your purchase price and include:
+Closing Costs: These costs (also called settlement fees) are incurred as part of the homebuying process.
+These are fees charged by people representing your purchase, including your lender, real estate agent and other third parties involved in the transaction.
+Generally, closing costs range between 2% and 5% of your purchase price and include:

 Government recording costs